riverbed/steelscript-steelhead/docs/tutorial.rst

 obtain data from a SteelHead.
 First of all, the Model or Action class is imported.
 Secondly, the Model or Action object is created by passing the SteelHead object ``sh`` and a feature string "common" to the get class method associated with either Model or Action class.
-The last and most important step is call a method associated with the derived Model or Action object according to the specific data that is desired.
+The last and most important step is to call a method associated with the derived Model or Action object according to the specific data that is desired.
 There are a total of 5 features available: 'common', 'networking', 'optimization', 'flows' and 'stats'.
 Each feature is bound to a model and action object with a set of associated methods.